chillheart/ztmm-core/README.md

 2. **Read the Privacy Notice**: All your data stays local - nothing is sent to external servers
 3. **Follow the Getting Started Guide**: The home page provides step-by-step instructions

-### 1. Configuration Setup
+### 1. Configuration Setup (V2 Model)
 Navigate to the Configuration section to set up your ZTMM framework:

 - **Pillars**: Define Zero Trust pillars (e.g., Identity, Device, Network, Data, Applications, Infrastructure)
 - **Functions/Capabilities**: Add specific functions and capabilities for each pillar
-- **Maturity Stages**: Define maturity levels (typically Initial, Advanced, Optimal)
+- **Maturity Stages**: Define maturity levels (typically Traditional, Initial, Advanced, Optimal)
-- **Technologies/Processes**: Define specific technologies and processes for assessment
+- **Process/Technology Groups**: Define groupings of related processes and technologies
+  - **Range (Multiple Stages)**: Select when a technology/process evolves through consecutive maturity stages
+    - Example: Identity Platform spanning Traditional → Initial → Advanced → Optimal
+  - **Single Stage**: Select when a technology/process only exists at one maturity level
+    - Example: Manual legacy process that only exists at Traditional stage
+  - Note: All stage progressions must be continuous - there's no logical scenario where something exists at non-consecutive stages
+- **Maturity Stage Implementations**: Define how each group implements specific maturity stages
+- **V2 Assessments**: Configure detailed assessments for each implementation

-### 2. Conducting Assessments
+### 2. Conducting Assessments (V2 Workflow)
 1. Go to the Assessment section
 2. Select a pillar to assess
-3. Review the progress summary table
+3. Review the progress summary showing maturity stage implementation progress
 4. Click "Assess" for each function/capability
+5. For each process/technology group:
+   - View maturity stage implementations (Initial → Advanced → Optimal)
-5. Rate each technology/process implementation status
+   - Rate implementation status for each stage
-6. Add optional notes for context and future reference
+   - Add optional notes for context
+6. Track overall progress with visual indicators

 ### 3. Viewing Reports
 Access the Reports section to: